CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Supported-Route-Table-Entries.md

 - ECMP next hops, which are IP address entries in a router's routing table that specify the next closest or most optimal router in its routing path
 - MAC addresses

-In addition, Tomahawk, Trident II, Trident II+, and Trident3 switches are configured to manage route table entries using Algorithm Longest Prefix Match (ALPM).
-In ALPM mode, the hardware can store significantly more route entries.

 To determine the current table sizes on a switch, use either the NCLU `net show system asic` command or `{{<link url="Resource-Diagnostics-Using-cl-resource-query" text="cl-resource-query">}}`.

 ## Forwarding Table Profiles